non/pairing/README.md

 #### 5. Install the pair script

-The location you choose should be in every users' `PATH`.
+The location you choose should be in every user's `PATH`.
 A good choice might be the `/usr/local/bin` directory.

 That's it!